Phantom Crossing and Oscillating Dark Energy with $F(R)$ Gravity: Several Models that Exhibit Phantom Crossing: A Theoretical Account

 we find,

 Using the expression of $N=N(R)$, we find $m(R)$ as a function of $R$.
-Then by the definition of $\Psi$, we find,
+Then by using the definition of $\Psi$, we find,

-Then we find $f(R)$ as a function of $R$.
+Then we can find $f(R)$ as a function of $R$.
 First, we consider a very trivial example,

 with constants $H_0$ and $\Phi_0$ to check the consistency in the above formulation.
 The spacetime is, of course, the de Sitter spacetime.
-Then Eqs.~(\ref{PsiPhi}), (\ref{PsiPhi3}), and (\ref{PsiPhi4}) tell,
+Then Eqs.~(\ref{PsiPhi}), (\ref{PsiPhi3}), and (\ref{PsiPhi4}) indicate that,

-Then we obtained the model with a cosmological constant, where $f(R)$ is a constant and there is no matter $m(R)=0$, as expected.
-Anyway, we find the above formulation using Eqs.~(\ref{PsiPhi}), (\ref{PsiPhi3}), and (\ref{PsiPhi4}) may work.
-Second, as a less non-trivial example, we consider the case that
+Hence we obtained the model with a cosmological constant, where $f(R)$ is a constant and there is no matter $m(R)=0$, as expected.
+We can find the above formulation using Eqs.~(\ref{PsiPhi}), (\ref{PsiPhi3}), and (\ref{PsiPhi4}) may work.
+Second, as a less non-trivial example, we consider the case that,

 with constants $H_0$ and $H_1$.
 Then we obtain $R = 12 H^2 + 6 HH' = 12 \left( {H_0}^2 + {H_1}^2 \e^{-3N} \right) - 9 {H_1}^2 \e^{-3N} = 12{H_0}^2 + 3 {H_1}^2 \e^{-3N}$ and we find $N=-\frac{1}{3} \ln \left( \frac{R - 12 {H_0}^2}{3{H_1}^2} \right)$.
 Again, by using Eqs.~(\ref{PsiPhi}), (\ref{PsiPhi3}), and (\ref{PsiPhi4}) and assuming $\Phi=\Phi_0$ with a constant $\Phi_0$, we find,